 - Certain medications.
 Some drugs, such as isotretinoin (used to treat acne), the antiviral drug interferon-alpha, and corticosteroids, can increase your risk of depression.

-- Genetics.
+- Genes.
 A family history of depression may increase the risk.
-It's thought that depression is a complex trait, meaning that there are probably many different genes that each exert small effects, rather than a single gene that contributes to disease risk.
+It's thought that depression is a complex trait, meaning there are probably many different genes that each exert small effects, rather than a single gene that contributes to disease risk.
 The genetics of depression, like most psychiatric disorders, are not as simple or straightforward as in purely genetic diseases such as Huntington's chorea or cystic fibrosis.

 - Major events.
 Even good events such as starting a new job, graduating, or getting married can lead to depression.
 So can moving, losing a job or income, getting divorced, or retiring.
 However, the syndrome of clinical depression is never just a "normal" response to stressful life events.